 Suppose you were me eight months ago.
-You were in charge of designing a web-based course on business ethics for a large financial company.
+You were in charge of designing a web-based training course on business ethics for a large financial company.
 This course was scheduled to be translated into ten languages.
 One of the activities in this course asked learners to answer “Yes” or “No” to a series of questions.
 Because there is little space available, these buttons required you to use symbols instead of text.

 What symbols would you use to represent “Yes” and “No”?

 This was a dilemma I encountered recently.
 Answering this question proved to be more of a challenge than I expected.

 Compared to finding a universal “Yes,” finding a good “No” was easy.
 As it turns out, there’s an ISO standard for the No symbol.
 This red circle with a slash through it, sometimes called the “Ghostbuster” by our graphics department, is defined in ISO 3864, an international standard governing design principles for safety signs and safety markings.